kalisjoshua/kalisjoshua.me/content/articles/formatting_seconds_for_humans.md

-# Formatting Large Numbers of Seconds for Humans to Read
+## Formatting Large Numbers of Seconds for Humans to Read
+### 5 Aug 2021

+A little exercise in a trivial, and already solved, problem; for the funzies.

 ``` javascript